amacfie/mathtext/data/README.md

 * [S2ORC: The Semantic Scholar Open Research Corpus](https://arxiv.org/pdf/1911.02782.pdf)
 * [The Pile](https://www.gwern.net/Variables#data) free arXiv dataset

-Tested on _Ubuntu 18_ and _20_

-The script `./install.sh` installs dependencies.
-It is recommended to use a Python virtual environment.

 _Warning:_ Downloading arXiv content will result in [charges](https://aws.amazon.com/s3/pricing/) to your AWS account and unpacking many arXiv tar files takes a very long time.